jasonpincin/callback-timeout/README.md

 ### TimeoutError

-The constructor of the error thrown when a timeout occurs.
+The constructor of the error supplied to the `callback` when a timeout occurs.

 ## install